chadwtaylor/launcher/README.md

 Rails Installation
 ------------------

-Instructions for Lanucher (couresty of NeverFold)

-- starting point for you to build your own solution

-- Legals (privacy policy and terms -- you're welcome to use it; but it is recommended you draft your own)

 - Figaro gem used to define application configurations (see config/application.yml.example)

 - seed.rb to feed data into tables

 - edit route.rb to define routings especially for facebook, twitter, blog, etc..

-- Supported Third-Party Integrations
-  - Stripe (required; at least a developer account will suffice)
-  - Facebook (share to feed)
-  - Twitter (tweet button)
-  - Zendesk
-  - Airbrake
-  - MailChimp
-  - Google Analytics
-  - Woopra
-  - GoSquared
-  - Geotagging using Geocoder

 BENEFITS OF LAUNCHER